Acknowledging gifts in LGL

 - When you are ready to begin acknowledging gifts

-Using the Acknowledgments functionality in LGL allows you to create acknowledgment letters (printed or emailed) that you can send to constituents with valid physical or email addresses, as well as track that these communications were sent.
+Using the Acknowledgments functionality in Little Green Light allows you to create acknowledgment letters (printed or emailed) that you can send to constituents with valid physical or email addresses, as well as track that these communications were sent.

-The key steps in the acknowledgment process in LGL are:
+The key steps in the Acknowledgments process in LGL are:

-- It is key to design the template(s) you need before gift entry
+- It is key to create the template(s) you need before gift entry

-- Only one acknowledgment is allowed per gift entry, so you’ll choose either a printed acknowledgment or an email acknowledgment.
+- Only one acknowledgment is allowed per gift entered, so you’ll choose either a printed acknowledgment or an email acknowledgment for each gift

-- Navigate to your Acknowledgments and a) complete the printed letters (print and mail) or a) send the emails, then b) mark the set(s) of “Draft” acknowledgments “Sent”
+- Navigate to your Acknowledgments page and a) complete the printed letters (print and mail) or a) send the emails; then b) mark the set(s) of “Draft” acknowledgments as “Sent”

 Why acknowledge through LGL?

-The Acknowledgment functionality built into LGL is designed to help you operate at maximum efficiency with the fewest possible errors.
+The Acknowledgments functionality built into LGL is designed to help you operate at maximum efficiency with the fewest possible errors.